 Refurbished Cubicle Options

 With the worldwide movement towards being green, cubicles are no longer filling up landfills because business owners have the option of selling their old office cubicles to companies that specialize in refurbishing workstations.
 At Cubiture, office cubicles are refurbished to look like new units and sold for a fraction of the cost of a new cubicle.
-Business owners can visit Cubiture’s showroom to look over their many cubicle options at 5821 West Sam Houston Parkway North, #300, in Houston, Texas, or cal us at 713-412-0900.
+Business owners can visit Cubiture’s showroom to look over their many cubicle options at 10704 Telge Rd, Houston, TX 77095, or call us at 713-412-0900.